sammancoaching/daily-status/DailyStatus.process.md

 ## Background

-I am a [Samman Techinical Coach](https://sammancoaching.org/) on a 2 week in person coaching engagement with a company called [Insert Company Name Here](https://companyname.example.com/).
+I am a [Samman Technical Coach](https://sammancoaching.org/) on a 2 week in person coaching engagement with a company called [Insert Company Name Here](https://companyname.example.com/).

 ## Steps